SYMBIOSIS x Infinite Sums

-Application Open November 2025
+Application Open in mid-January

 This Open Call is exclusively open to filmmakers + moving image artists residing in New York during the Spring of 2026.

-Scientists from diverse disciplines in the basic sciences will be pre-selected by the Simons Foundation.
 As SYMBIOSIS emphasizes collaboration, all creative work between filmmakers and scientists must take place during the designated production period.

 Watch prior Symbiosis films on Labocine.

-Symbiosis XVII Timeline
+Symbiosis Timeline

-• Open Call Launch: November 2025
+Open Call Launch: January 15

 [1] Become a Science New Wave Luminary Member